Quality apps for every device running Apple silicon

 You can find apps you don’t own already by searching for them.
 By default, the Mac App Store will show Mac apps, but click iPhone & iPad Apps in a results list to change what’s displayed.
 Whatever you install will end up in your Applications folder.

 Note that iPhone and iPad apps are not optimized for Mac, which means their interfaces can sometimes need getting used to.
-But they’re handy when there’s no direct Mac equivalent, and the best of them work well, as you’ll see below.
+But they’re handy when there’s no direct Mac equivalent (or no ‘universal’ app that is optimized to work across all devices), and the best of them offer a properly solid experience on Mac, as you’ll see below.

 This podcast player for Apple devices betters the competition through a mix of quality playlist and playback options.
 You can create intelligent queues of unplayed episodes, and while listening boost voices and shorten silences.
 Handily, iCloud sync means progress moves seamlessly between devices.
 And although the two-pane iPad view feels a bit odd on the Mac, it works well – and you’re mostly listening rather than interacting anyway.